Welcome To French Bulldog 101

 Different types of French Bulldogs

 Frenchies come in many different colors.
-In the infographic below, are just some of them.

 French Bulldog Lifespan